idiom-bytes/scaffold-yeet/README.md

 And then you have to set up the ```NEXT_PUBLIC_PONDER_URL``` env variable on your SE-2 dapp to use the deployed ponder indexer.

 ## 🥷 Privy

-To setup Privy, you'll have to complete a few steps.
+We believe Privy to be a great service but can be very costly if you aren't well funded and are trying to build viral apps.

+Please [note their pricing tiers](https://www.privy.io/pricing) and [reach out to their sales department](mailto:sales@privy.io) for additional answers.

+### To setup Privy

 1. Create an app on Privy

-Login to your dashboard @ `dashboard.privy.io` and create a new client app.
+Login to your [dashboard](https://dashboard.privy.io) and create a new client app.

 2. Update your nextjs `.env`